Sebastianh77/WebSecurity_Week8/README.md

 Vulnerability #2: SQL Injection (SQLi)
 ![](BlueVulnerability2.gif)
 Steps to recreate:
-* Login using given credentials in one browser.
+* Login using given credentials.
 * Go to sales people highlight on any of the users and click show.
 * Once you are in next to id in the URL write 'OR 1=1 --'
 * This will automatically take you to the person at the top of the list (The person with id=1 which is enough to show the